tonioloewald/bindinator.js/README.md

 This is 360° laziness. *Everyone* does less work to get smaller, faster, cheaper results.

 Wait what?
-It's not that you can't pick all three from "good, fast, cheap", it's that you're operating within a better framework (philosophy, not code library).
+It's not that you can pick all three from "good, fast, cheap", it's that you're operating within a better framework (philosophy, not code library) that lets you spend more time on what's important to *your* app.

 *Laziness drives every design decision in b8r*.